Bo Mitchell

-James R. "Bo" Mitchell (born September 5, 1970) is the state representative for District 50 in the Tennessee House of Representatives and a two-term councilman for District 35 in the Nashville Metro Council.
+James R. "Bo" Mitchell (born September 5, 1970) is an American politician.
+A member of the Democratic Party, he has represented District 50 in the Tennessee House of Representatives since 2013, and previously served as a two-term councilman for District 35 in the Nashville Metro Council.

 Education

 A middle Tennessee native, Mitchell graduated from Dickson County High School in 1988 and obtained a Bachelor of Arts degree in Political Science from David Lipscomb University in 1992.
 In 2003 he earned a Juris Doctor from the Nashville School of Law.

-Career
+Political career

+Early career

-Mitchell started his career in politics starting in 1992 volunteering for the Clinton/Gore campaign.
-He is a well known Democratic operative in the state of Tennessee.
+Mitchell started his career in politics volunteering for the Bill Clinton 1992 presidential campaign.
+He is a well known Democratic Party operative in the state of Tennessee.
 Mitchell has managed campaigns for former Tennessee State Representative Gary Moore and the late Tennessee State Senator Pete Springer along with General Sessions Judge Leon Rubin.

-In 2007 Mitchell accepted a position as Director of Community Affairs for former Governor Phil Bredesen.
+In 2007, Mitchell accepted a position as Director of Community Affairs for former Governor Phil Bredesen.

-Currently Mitchell is a Regional Director for Health Cost Solutions.